EML Raju: 2025 Baltic Sea tanker confrontation

-In May 2025, the head of the European Commission, Ursula von der Leyen announced a package of anti-Russian sanctions that included a number of tankers that transport Russian oil under the flags of convenience.
+In May 2025, the head of the European Commission, Ursula von der Leyen announced a package of anti-Russian sanctions that included sanctions on a number of tankers that transport Russian oil under the flags of convenience.

 On May 13 EML Raju, supported by an Estonian Air Force M28 Skytruck aircraft and an Estonian Border Guard AW139 helicopter attempted to intercept the Indian owned, Gabonese registered oil tanker Jaguar.
 The ship had been transiting the Baltic Sea, bound for the Russian port of Primorsk.
 Estonian authorities requested to inspect the ship, citing its suspicious flag and insurance documentation, but the crew refused to comply.

 After this message, Indian and Russian crew members could be heard on the bridge stating: "We are being met by a helicopter, they are demanding that we drop anchor".
 Following this, a Russian Air Force Su-35 scrambled to provide the ship with an escort.
 As a result of the arrival of the Russian aircraft, plans to board the ship were abandoned.

 Afterwards, Estonian sources acknowledged that a Russian Air Force Sukhoi Su-35 fighter jet had entered Estonian airspace for a period of two minutes and flew towards the ship in response.
 As a result, a Portuguese Air Force F-16 was scrambled from Ämari Air Base to conduct reconnaissance on the Russian aircraft.
 Jaguar continued its transit through the Baltic Sea via Gogland, before arriving at Primorsk on the morning of 15 May 2025.
 The failed interception of the ship raised shortcomings with the operational capability of the Estonian Navy, with Jüri Saska stating that the services measures were constrained due to operating in international waters, as well as attempting a boarding action of a large vessel, for which Raju was not suitably equipped for.

+2026 damage

+On 8 June 2026, Postimees reported that Raju had suffered damage to her propellers while being raised out of the water during scheduled maintenance in Pärnu.
+However, it was clarified that the hull of the ship was not damaged.